kojix2/chatgpt-cli/README.md

 sudo mv chatgpt /usr/local/bin/
 ```

-They are not statically compiled and require shared libraries such as `libssl` and `libcrypto`.
-Please check `otool -L /usr/local/bin/chatgpt` if you get errors.
+Note: These binaries are not statically compiled and require shared libraries, such as `libssl` and `libcrypto`.
+If you encounter any errors, please check the required libraries by running `otool -L /usr/local/bin/chatgpt`.

 ### From source code